Chichibunomiya Rugby Stadium: History

 Originally completed in 1947, it was at first called Tokyo Rugby Stadium.
 In 1953 the name was changed to Chichibunomiya Rugby Stadium.
 The stadium also served as a venue for football matches in the 1964 Summer Olympics.

 The name Chichibunomiya commemorates the sporting prince, Prince Chichibu, who was not a rugby union player but was passionately fond of the sport and died in 1953.
 A statue of the prince in a rugby uniform was erected at the stadium.

 On February 3, 2008, snow prevented two Top League games being played in the 13th and final round of the fifth season.
 They were postponed to February 9.

 From 2012 through 2015, the stadium hosted the Japan Sevens, a newly created event on the circuit for men's national rugby sevens teams now known as the World Rugby Sevens Series.
 When inaugurated, the tournament was the seventh on the circuit schedule, and was held in late March/early April.
 After the 2014–15 series, Japan was removed from the schedule in favor of a return to former series host Singapore.

 From 2016, it has been used as the home ground for the Sunwolves Super Rugby team, along with Singapore National Stadium.

+In 2018, the stadium was used for Nogizaka46 6th Year Birthday Live, they also use Meiji Jingu Stadium who placed beside this stadium simultaneously.
+All the members run back to back each stadium while performing.

 In 2019, the Meiji Jingu Gaien, the Japan Sports Council, Mitsui Fudosan and Itochu Corp. groups agreed to redevelop both Meiji Jingu Stadium and the Chichibunomiya Rugby Stadium.
 Under the plans, Meiji Jingu Stadium will be demolished and rebuilt on the site of the rugby ground.
 The replacement rugby stadium will be built on the current site of the Meiji Jingu Stadium Number 2 field.
 Officials have announced that the new stadium will have a roof over the field and stands.